All upper division teams play in the playoff tournament for their respective division. Seeding is determined by the regular season standings.

 - If a penalty kick is awarded during any Overtime Period, the defending team may place a defender on the goal line in front of the net.
 This defender is not a goalkeeper and therefore may use any part of their body except their hands during the penalty kick.

 If the score remains tied at the end of the 1st Overtime Period, each team will have two (2) less players on the field for the 2nd Overtime Period.
 If the score remains tied at the end of the 2nd Overtime Period, each team will again have two (2) less players on the field for the 3rd Overtime Period and any subsequent Overtime Periods.
 Players at the start of each Overtime Period did not have to be on the field at the end of the preceding Overtime Period.
+The table below shows the format for divisions that play 11v11.
+Divisions that play 9v9 will start with a 7 v 7 Match Format.

 |Overtime Period||Match Format||Substitutions?||Goalkeepers?||Offside Calls?|